-What has been accomplished here merits more than just a toast to survival.
+What has occurred here merits more than just a toast to survival.
 Which is not so much a testament to the resilience, wisdom or talent of Smokebox’s core editorial team, as much as a nod to the incredible, insensible, humbling generosity of our contributors.
-What started as a small group of surfers, punks and social misfits messing around with the possibilities of a new medium evolved into a truly international effort of artists, one whose collected works (a mere click away in our Vault of Smoke) is nothing short of staggering in its range and breadth of perception.
+What started as a small group of surfers, punks and social misfits messing around with the possibilities of a new medium evolved into a truly international effort of artists, one whose collected works (a mere click away in our Vault of Smoke) is startling in its range and breadth of perception.
 That’s what we were hoping for when we started out and seeing it come to pass is what has sustained us in the years since.
 It’s overwhelming.
 It’s cool.
-But most of all, it is pure, uncut and real.
+But most of all, it is real.

 Anyone who has written a book that includes acknowledgements knows the feeling of dread that they will commit the unforgivable act of leaving out people who deserve unstinting thanks, so let us apologize now to those who go unnamed.